srp33/WishBuilder/instructions.md

 4. This directory is your own separate version of WishBuilder, so you can make changes without affecting the main WishBuilder project.

-5. Create a new branch on your forked reposity.
+5. Create a new branch on your forked repository.
 Replace `<new-branch-name>` with a unique name for the dataset you are working with.

     ```
     git checkout -b <new-branch-name>